nxt3d/ensips/ensips/hooks.md

 ### Steps for Resolving a Hook

 1. **Get the hook** from the ENS name's text or data record
-2. **Parse the hook** to extract the resolver function and ERC-7930 address
+2. **Parse the hook** to extract the resolver function and resolver address
 3. **Verify the resolver address** to ensure it matches a trusted resolver (optional but recommended)
 4. **Resolve the credential value** by calling the known resolver's `resolve()` function
 5. **Return the credential** value for use by the client

 ### Example: String Based

-The string based hook should be formatted using hex encoding defined in RFC 4648 for binary values such as the `namehash` and `ERC-7930` address, Section 8, including the 0x prefixs and using single quotes around strings parameters.
+The string based hook should be formatted using hex encoding defined in RFC 4648 for binary values such as the `namehash` and Ethereum address, Section 8, including the 0x prefixs and using single quotes around strings parameters.
 Newlines should not be included, and the `;` at the end of the hook command SHOULD not be included.

-hook("text(0x0f2efb96f8569aa24898732c1135c66ab581fa1ec6fab3af6dc411077b0858ac,'avatar')", 0x00010000010114a94391031FE20F77D63af0B4F817Dc4592b86BA8)
+hook("text(0x0f2efb96f8569aa24898732c1135c66ab581fa1ec6fab3af6dc411077b0858ac,'avatar')", 0x14a94391031FE20F77D63af0B4F817Dc4592b86BA8)

 ### Example: Resolving Credential From Known Credential Resolver